Korean imperial titles: Three Kingdoms of Korea

 The Gwanggaeto Stele was erected in 414.
 It is the largest memorial stele in the world.
 This photograph of a Joseon man standing next to the Gwanggaeto Stele was published in 1903 in Japan in The Landmarks and Ruins of Joseon.

 The 5th century was a period of great interaction on the Korean Peninsula that marked the first step toward the unification of the Three Kingdoms of Korea.
 The earliest known tianxia view of the world in Korean history is recorded in Goguryeo epigraphs dating to this period.
 (Note: The Chungju Goguryeo Monument may date earlier to c.
 397, based on an inscription that says: "7th year of Yeongnak".
 Yeongnak is the era name of Gwanggaeto the Great.
 Goguryeo used its own era names.)

 Dongmyeong of Goguryeo was a god-king, the Son of Heaven, and his kingdom was the center of the world.
 (Note: All foundation myths in Korean mythology feature divine or semidivine origin.
 Since antiquity, kingship was sacred.)
 As the descendants of the Son of Heaven, the kings of Goguryeo were the Scions of Heaven, who had supreme authority and sacerdotally intermediated between Heaven and Earth.
 The Goguryeo concept of tianxia was significantly influenced by the original Chinese concept, but its foundation laid in Dongmyeong.
 In contrast to the Chinese tianxia, which was based on the Mandate of Heaven, the Goguryeo tianxia was based on divine ancestry.
 As Goguryeo became centralized, Dongmyeong became the state god of Goguryeo.
 His worship was widespread among the people, and the view that Goguryeo was the center of the world was not limited to the royal family and aristocracy.
-Dongmyeong was worshiped well into the Goryeo period of Korea; Yi Kyu-bo said "Even unlettered country folk can tell the tale of King [Dongmyeong]."
+Dongmyeong was worshiped well into the Goryeo period of Korea; Yi Kyubo said "Even unlettered country folk can tell the tale of King [Dongmyeong]."